daybologic/telegram-bot/README.md

 This command is used to remotely download from YouTube but it doesn't work!
 In a future release, the bot will download something on your behalf and then produce a link.

-##### /horatio

-Esoteric: May be removed in a future release.

-TODO: It should be moved into custom commands, defined in a config file

-##### /ben

-Report Ben's live whereabouts
-This is a joke command, and it always reports the same thing.
-TODO: It should be moved into custom commands, defined in a config file

 ##### /breakfast

 Remind the given user to have their breakfast.